PiPs: a Kernel-based Optimization Scheme for Analyzing Non-Stationary 1D Signals: Introduction

+In the pattern-updating stage, state-of-the-art 1D pattern recovery algorithms, \eg Recursive Diffeomorphism-Based Regression for Shape Functions (RDBR)~\cite{xu2018recursive}, are applied to update the oscillatory patterns given the renewed time-frequency information and the noisy measurement of the 1D oscillatory signal.
+This stage allows us to handle oscillatory signals with a broad class of oscillatory patterns as long as a rough initialization is provided, compared to the traditional methods that are mostly limited to trigonometric oscillatory patterns.

-The first and second stages of the algorithm are introduced in Sections~\ref{sec:IF} and~\ref{sec:shape}, respectively.
-Section~\ref{sec:pgpr} summarizes NOP.
-As we shall see in the numerical examples in Section~\ref{sec:num}, NOP works for a wide range of signals in Model~\eqref{eqn:signal} and the performance is not sensitive to initialization.
+The first and second stages of the algorithm are introduced in Sections~\ref{sec:MI} and~\ref{sec:Shape}.
+Section~\ref{sec:pgpr} summarizes PiPs.
+As we shall see in the numerical examples in Section~\ref{sec:num}, PiPs works for a wide range of signals in Model~\eqref{eqn:signal} while existing methods fail for certain or all aspects.
+Moreover, for simple signals that can be handled by super-resolution analysis, PiPs achieves better results compared to several state-of-the-art methods with only reasonable initial values.